16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth….” Romans 1:16

 My first stop was Florida City, the last town north of the northern most key.
 I went to the local Wal Mart, shared the gospel inside the store, and was escorted out by security after about 10 minutes.
 I then headed over to the Home Depot around the corner, and walked the aisles with no problems.
 I was able to give a Bible to a man who lived in his car.
 My usual practice when giving out Bibles is to put a bookmark at 1st John 1, and tell them to read all of 1st John first.
 In my view, it summarizes the gospel and the Christian life well, especially for a non-believer/recent convert.
 After witnessing to some people pumping gas, I headed to the islands.

 The first major town is Key Largo, and it felt dark to me.
 That doesn’t really mean anything other than I felt a heaviness in my spirit as I was driving through.
-There aren’t many big stores there, so I went into a Starbucks (where I witnessed to a proud but angry pagan), and several fast food restaurants, gently moving from table to table.
+There aren’t many big stores there, so I went into a Starbucks (where I witnessed to an angry, proud pagan), and several fast food restaurants, gently moving from table to table.
 I had some takers, some rejectors, and I met a wonderful Christian family from Norway.
 That was mutually encouraging, since I consider Europe essentially godless, and it blessed them to see someone preaching the true gospel.

 I don’t mind opposition.
 I get it all the time.
 Some rebukes are harsher than others.
 People tell me to get the F out of their face, or that they don’t believe in Santa (or the tooth fairy), or that the idea of sin is a myth.
 I am hearing that one more frequently, and happily reel off: greed, pride, lust, anger, unforgiveness, and jealousy as they drift away, hoping that perhaps a small seed of truth is planted.
 Even if people don’t take a tract, I want them to have heard the gospel message.
 The Holy Spirit can work with that, no matter how they treat me (Rom 3: 17; 1 Cor.
 3:5-7).
 I don’t take it personally.
 The problem is sin.
 They love it, and hate the fact that they just might have to deal with it one day at the foot of God’s throne.
-My prayer is that, even if I don’t see evidence of it, they will deal with their sin via repentance and faith in the blood, before they die.
+My prayer is that, even if I don’t see evidence of it, they will deal with their sin via repentance and faith in His blood, before they die.

 That being said…I went into a Wendy’s and gave out some tracts, and explained to a very tan man in a muscle shirt what is unique about Christianity and why we have to repent and believe.
-He received it with a smile, and so I headed to the next table where a lady with her little daughter wouldn’t look up but shouted at me to get away from her because she was a Druid.
+He received it with a smile, so I headed to the next table where a lady with her little daughter wouldn’t look up but shouted at me to get away from her because she was a Druid.
 I have met some Druids on the streets before, and they are a unique brand of darkness.
 Surprising to many, just as freemasonry is covertly prevalent in political,corporate and religious leadership, so is Druidism(at least in the corporate and political spheres), and it, and it’s hidden practices, are vile.

 I typically tell Satanists, Druids and other occultists, that I know that satan (Lucifer to them, since they believe that he has given them enlightenment) is real, and I am aware of the fact that he gives them money, sex and power – but he truly hates them, and that they are going into eternal fire with him lest they repent and believe in the Lord Jesus Christ (Acts 20:21).
 The Druid lady gave me what, sadly, is a typical response from these types: “I know, and I’m gonna love every minute of it!”
 That hurts my heart, and I feel the hate…but the seed is planted and I move on.